Complex Respiratory Skills Training

 3 images - tracheostomy and ambu-bag

-Maximum 10 Candidates per session
+Maximum 10 learners per session

 Tracheostomy Management: